Line Voltage Conditioners ~ PASSIVE

 Inverters:

-semi sine are more common and will work just fine for fridges etc but may damage sensitive electronics so check your application
+output ,square or semi sine are more common and will work just fine for fridges etc but may damage sensitive electronics so

 (1kVA)